maekitalo/cxxtools/doc/jsonquick-howto.markdown

 JSON quick howto
 ================

-Note: This HOWTO do not work with cxxtools <= 2.2.
+Note: This HOWTO does not work with cxxtools <= 2.2.
 With 2.2 it is slightly more complicated.
 See the last section here, how to do it with version 2.2.

 Introduction
 ------------